Climate and Average Weather Year Round in Rochester New York, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 2 to August 22, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is June 29, with an average of 6.9 kWh.
+The brightest month of the year in Rochester is June, with an average of 6.8 kWh.

 The darker period of the year lasts for 3.5 months, from November 1 to February 16, with an average daily incident shortwave energy per square meter below 2.4 kWh.
-The darkest day of the year is December 25, with an average of 1.3 kWh.
+The darkest month of the year in Rochester is December, with an average of 1.3 kWh.

 The topography within 2 miles of Rochester contains only modest variations in elevation, with a maximum elevation change of 374 feet and an average elevation above sea level of 511 feet.
 Within 10 miles contains only modest variations in elevation (558 feet).
 Within 50 miles contains significant variations in elevation (2,041 feet).